 working with tonals

-Our newest yarn is a tonal-dyed blend of fine Colorado Merino and Texas organic cotton, spun woolen for a lofty hand and softly rustic texture.
+Dapple is a tonal-dyed blend of fine Colorado Merino and Texas organic cotton, spun woolen for a lofty hand and softly rustic texture.
 Its unique fiber-blending and dyeing process create subtle variations of color and texture throughout each batch for dappled, tonal color effects.

 Mix subtle shades within a single colorway and have fun with fades, ombres and dimensional hues in your fabric.
 Find delight in Dapple’s dots of undyed cotton and varied color saturation.
 Each colorway boasts unique iterations of hue: from light to dark and everything in between.
 We can’t wait to see what one-of-a-kind pieces you dream up in Dapple.